Anello-Photonics/docs-A1/docs/drive_testing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Heading can be initialized in one of two ways:

-1. Using dual antenna heading (while stationary).
-This requires an accurate antenna baseline calibration (see `Vehicle Configurations <https://docs-a1.readthedocs.io/en/latest/vehicle_configuration.html>`_).
-2. Using GNSS velocity heading (while moving).
+1. Using GNSS velocity heading (while moving).
 This requires driving forwards at speeds of > 2 m/s (> 5 mph) for about 30 seconds.
 The faster you drive, the better tuned the GNSS velocity heading will be.
+2. Using dual antenna heading (while stationary).
+This requires an antenna separation of at least 0.6 meters, and accurate antenna baseline calibration (see `Vehicle Configurations <https://docs-a1.readthedocs.io/en/latest/vehicle_configuration.html>`_).

 Direction Initialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~